Siamese–Vietnamese War (1840–1845): Siamese enthronement of Ang Duong

 King Nangklao officially appointed Phra Narinyotha Nong, who had been acting as the governor of Battambang since 1843, as Phraya Aphaiphubet Nong the governor of Battambang.
 To demonstrate his loyalty to Siam, King Ang Duong had to send his sons to Bangkok to be 'educated' under Siamese influence as virtual political hostages.
 In June 1848, Phra Phromborirak (Bodindecha's son) brought two Cambodian princes; the 15-year-old Prince Ang Reacheavodey (eldest son of Ang Duong, who later became King Norodom) and the 25-year-old Prince Ang Phim (son of the deceased Prince Ang Em, older brother of Ang Duong) the nephew of Ang Duong, to Bangkok, where they 'served' the Siamese monarch.
 King Nangklao had the two Cambodian princes reside at the Wang Chao Khamen or Cambodian Palace quarters in modern Ban Bat, Pomprap Sattruphai district of Bangkok, which had been the residence of the Cambodian royalty in Siam since 1792.
-Also in 1848, King Ang Duong sent envoys Oknha Chakrey Meas and Oknha Kralahom Mouk to bring the tributes of one hap (picul) of cardamoms, one picul of bastard cardamoms, one picul of gamboge, one picul of lac, one picul of beeswax and fifty pots of liquid lacquer to present to the Siamese king at Bangkok.
+Also in 1848, King Ang Duong sent envoys Oknha Chakrey Meas and Oknha Kralahom Mouk to bring the tributes of fifty pieces of silk, two hundred pieces of white cloth, one hap (picul) of cardamoms, one picul of bastard cardamoms, one picul of gamboge, one picul of lac, one picul of beeswax and fifty pots of liquid lacquer to present to the Siamese king at Bangkok.
 In this mission, Ang Duong asked King Nangklao to appoint the two highest ministerial positions of Cambodia; the Chauvea Tolaha (Prime Minister) and the Samdech Chauponhea (Deputy Prime Minister).
 The Siamese king then appointed;